On this page, you’ll find a checklist of mortgage closing documents that home buyers typically have to sign on the day they close.

 3. The deed (for property transfer).

 You’ll notice there are two closing documents on this list with “deed” in the title.
-They’re actually two separate things.
-Bear with me.
+But they’re actually two separate things, so bear with me here.

 The deed of trust mentioned earlier (a.k.a., “the mortgage”) gives the lender the right to foreclose on the home if you don’t make your payments.
 The “deed” covered here is the document that transfers ownership of the property from the seller to the buyer.